alicegodden/polarbear/README.md

 # Glacial ice subpopulation of polar bears exhibits divergent transposon activity

+RNA-seq pipeline was run according to nf-core rnaseq -r 3.9.
+Full software versions of all tools in the RNA-seq pipeline can be found here: software_versions_nfcore.yml

 All R scripts, notebooks and python scripts and files can be found here:

 # /R_scripts: